8 Things You Can Add to Mop Water for Fresher-Smelling Floors (You Already Have at Least 3)

 Herbal teas such as peppermint, green tea, and chamomile add a lovely scent to cleaning solutions.
 Steep a couple of bags in 2 cups of hot water and add the tea to your mop bucket.

-Avoid herbal teas that contain fruits like blackberry or flowers like hibiscus that create dark-colored teas.
-They could stain some types of flooring if the concentration is too high.
+Avoid herbal teas that contain fruits like blackberry or flowers like hibiscus, as they can create dark-coloured teas.
+These could stain some types of flooring if the concentration is too high.

 Essential Oils

-Adding your favorite essential oil is a simple way to add fragrance to your mop bucket.
-Just add a few drops to your mopping water and it'll work instantly.
+Adding your favourite essential oil is a simple way to add fragrance to your mop bucket.
+Just add a few drops to your mopping water, and it will work instantly.

 Baking Soda

-Adding 1 or 2 cups of baking soda to your mopping solution won't add any fragrance; however, it will help get rid of odors.
-After all, the definition of a clean smell is the absence of bad odors.
+Adding 1 or 2 cups of baking soda to your mopping solution won’t add any fragrance.
+However, it will help get rid of odours.
+After all, the definition of a clean smell is the absence of bad odours.
 No perfume needed!

 If you want more simple cleaning tips like this, just reply and tell me what you struggle with most at home.
 I love helping you make life easier. 💛